alterakey/trueseeing/README.md

 # README

 trueseeing is a fast, accurate and resillient vulnerabilities scanner for Android apps.
-It operates on Android Packaging File (APK) and outputs a comprehensive report in HTML.
+It operates on Android Packaging File (APK) and outputs a comprehensive report in HTML, JSON or a CI-friendly format.
 It doesn't matter if the APK is obfuscated or not.

 ## Capability